 I was able to order one and I like the end result.
 The book itself is made of a hard cardboard cover that feels substantial and the end result makes for an excellent gift or addition to your coffee table.
 Mosaic is a neat idea and I think the service is well worth the $20 for a simple way to make a quick and elegant photo book.
 Available for iPhone or Android devices today.
 For more information visit heymosaic.com

 The iPhone 6 will come with much larger 4.7-inch and 5.5-inch displays, but will both be unveiled at the same event?
 The 5.5-inch model is at the centre of delay talk but since Apple is unlikely to run a second event so close afterwards logic suggests both models will be announced, even if they have differing release dates.
 Lightning Headphones

 Apple tried to keep this one under the radar, but when it submitted a specification to its MFi developers program on how to make headphones use the Lightning port instead of the traditional 3.5mm headphone jack the secret was out.
 Apple’s quest for minimalism by doing away with a legacy port in favour of one which offers "more functionality" just after buying Beats - the world’s largest headphone manufacturer suddenly makes a lot of sense.
+13 Megapixel Camera

 Apple has avoided the megapixel war having stuck at 8 megapixels for some time, but with ever improving smartphone camera lenses - they need to step up to a higher resolution in a big way.
 If Apple does make the move to 13 megapixels expect it to stay there for a generation or two and make all current iPhone users "Apple Green" with envy. iWatch: Now Is The Time

 Rumours of an Apple smartwatch have been floating around for years but with the competition having already made their moves – most notably the Android Wear platform – Apple seems unlikely to let another product cycle pass without an answer.
 Up to now smartwatches have hinted at potential without fully convincing users they are a must buy.
 Apple famously disrupted the sleeping smartphone and tablet sectors with the iPhone and iPad and will be keen to repeat the trick one more time.
 What else could Apple have brewing in time for their September 9th event?
 Any ideas?
 Share your thoughts, rumors and conspiracy theories in the comment section below. via

 If you’d like to teach Siri to pronounce contact names correctly in iOS 7, there are a few steps to follow.
 First, you’ll need to instruct Siri to list your contact information, then say, “That’s not how you pronounce” followed by the contact’s name.